CFT2111/Responsive-Web-Design/README.md

 ```
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```
+* Refresh the page and make sure you can see the effect of the viewport tag.
 * Now think about using some simple media queries to specify additional CSS rules
   * Using the browser resize the page and pick a breakpoint.
 As a guideline, a column should be approx. 8-10 words in width.
   * Create a new CSS file